wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Added the class attributes indicating the unit ID and the label(plugin custom taxonomy) in each products container output.
+* Fixed a bug that the `column` option was saved always as 1 for the first time.
+* Refactored the code.

 = 2.0.4.1 - 03/03/2014 =
 * Fixed a bug with the Auto-insert feature that set page type for the `Where to Enable` section did not take effect.
 * Added the ability to use an image when no product is found for the search unit type.